‘Days Of Our Lives’ November Sweeps Spoilers Tease Vivian Alamain Return, Tyler Christopher’s Character

 Days of our Lives November sweeps are promising big storylines for viewers.
-The latest spoilers have every DOOL fans excited about what’s to come on the NBC soap, as former characters make their way back to Salem to cause trouble.
+The latest spoilers have every DOOL fan excited about what’s to come on the NBC soap, as former characters make their way back to Salem to cause trouble.

 Warning: Days of our Lives spoilers below.
 Do not read unless you want to know what lies ahead on the soap opera.